The Differences Between Perennial, Biennial, and Annual Plants

 An annual is a plant that needs to be planted from seed every year.
 Some will reseed themselves if the conditions are right.
 You can either plant the seed yourself or purchase them at a greenhouse.
 Some annuals need to be started indoors in colder climates.
 A good example is impatiens.
 These flowers need to be started in January to bloom that summer.

 Some annuals can be brought indoors and later started from cuttings.
-Indoor conditions usually don't have enough light though.
-I've tried this with inpatiens and coleus.
-Both worked, but only the impatience did well.
+Indoor conditions usually don't have enough light, though.
+I've tried this with impatiens and coleus.
+Both worked, but only the impatiens did well.
 You can try with different annuals.

-The advantages of these flowers are that many bloom all summer, if you keep the old blooms removed.
+One advantage of these flowers is that many bloom all summer, if you keep the old blooms removed.
 This is known as dead heading.
-They are often used in baskets, containers or to fill in the perennial flower bed, since some perennials bloom for a short time.
+They are often used in baskets and containers or to fill in the perennial flower bed, since some perennials bloom for a short time.

 For a beautiful display of color, plant some annuals this year.
 A few examples are marigolds, zinnias, petunias, and English daisies.
 Most vegetables are annuals.

 What Is a Biennial?